-- how you determine if the water source is satisfactory, e.g.: - using the Water Supply Assessment Checklist from Schedule 1 of the current version of the Animal Products (Specifications for Products Intended for Human Consumption) Notice to assess the proposed water supply and identify potential water quality problems; - checking with the local council if there are known water quality problems (including microbiological and chemical contamination, turbidity, corrosiveness, sediment, colour, smell and taste); - carrying out a visual assessment of the immediate surface-water catchment area and checking on land-use activities, access to water by animals etc.; - if necessary, testing for any chemicals that are likely to be present and that could pose a risk to food safety in order to identify appropriate treatment methods; - if necessary, testing for the presence of Escherichia coli (E.coli) to confirm if microbial contamination has affected your water source.
-E.coli is found in human and animal faeces, so its presence in the water can indicate the presence of other disease-causing microbes including Campylobacter and Salmonella.
-It is also likely that run-off from pastures will contain protozoan parasites such as cryptosporidium, - regularly re-assess your water supply status, including after heavy rains and environmental changes that could impact on water quality.
+- how you determine if the water source is satisfactory, e.g.: - using the Water Supply Assessment Checklist from Schedule 1 of the current version of the Animal Products (Specifications for Products Intended for Human Consumption) Notice to assess the proposed water supply and identify potential water quality problems; - carrying out a visual assessment of the roof, guttering and pipework etc. to check if they are well maintained and constructed of suitable, non-toxic materials (e.g. no uncoated metallic / exposed timber surfaces, lead-based paint, bitumen, copper spouting / pipework etc.) and to check for access by animals; - if necessary, testing for chemicals that are likely to be present and could pose a risk to food safety in order to identify appropriate treatment methods.